activisthandbook/activisthandbook/articles/strategy/types.md

 langCode: en
 articleID: 0pyvmXBsK0CD53__pRHbdEpdldPTsXhw
 languageCollectionID: DzETy-5-H4GwWfZz0_ttl3fAPEBsSLBS
-updatedTimestamp: 1693045309434
+updatedTimestamp: 1699193636628
 createdTimestamp: 1647940783212
-wordCount: 1987
+wordCount: 1992
 tags: []
 ---

 **In this article, we explain that there are many ways of fighting for change.
 It is important to choose a campaign strategy for your movement that helps you achieve your goals.**

+> **Article quality**: ⭐️⭐️⭐️ (3/5)

 There is a wide variety of strategies.
 Choosing a strategy is not an easy task.
 First, you need to determine what you want to achieve.
 Based on that, you need to develop a strategy that helps you get there.

+## Disclaimer

-> The goal of Activist Handbook is not to promote one particular strategy.
+The goal of Activist Handbook is not to promote one particular strategy.
 Instead, we aim to discuss each of them critically, to help you develop your own.

->
-> However, we are not completely impartial either.
+However, we are not completely impartial either.
 Based on the research of our contributors and the principles of Activist Handbook we do make certain recommendations.

->
-> We encourage you to edit and improve this page to add new perspectives!
+We encourage you to edit and improve this page to add new perspectives!

 ## Which strategy works?